-- Make environmental sustainability a standing agenda item. - Keep abreast of legislation, financial/economic implications and audience concern. - Signpost tours to resources for how to reduce the environmental impacts of touring. - Develop a charter for members, which set out environmental principles, and includes a commitment to monitor and reduce emissions. - Recognise and award members that are environmental leaders - Collect, collate and report statistics on live performance activities relevant for monitoring environmental impacts of sector.
+- Make environmental sustainability a standing agenda item - Keep abreast of legislation, financial/economic implications and audience concern. - Signpost tours to resources for how to reduce the environmental impacts of touring. - Develop a charter for members, which set out environmental principles, and includes a commitment to monitor and reduce emissions. - Recognise and award members that are environmental leaders, and publicise models of good practise. - Use lobbying power to push for the further development of environmentally sustainable technologies. - Collect, collate and report statistics on live performance activities relevant for monitoring environmental impacts of sector.